 We assign a aa2 Capital score to BCV, in line with the initial score.
-The assigned score reflects our expectation of a limited decline in the bank's capital ratios, given potential risk-weighted-asset (RWA) growth, as well as BCV's high dividend payout ratio, which will likely be maintained in the future and adds some volatility to our tangible common equity (TCE) measure.
+The assigned score reflects our expectation of a limited decline in the bank's capital ratios in part owing to risk-weighted asset (RWA) growth.
+Furthermore, BCV's relatively high dividend payout ratio, which will likely be maintained in the future, adds some volatility to our tangible common equity (TCE) measure during the year.

-TCE as a percentage of RWA stood at 17.9% as of 30 June 2021 (19.4% as of year-end 2020), while the bank's regulatory Common Equity Tier 1 (CET1) and total capital ratios reached 17.0% and 17.2%, respectively (17.7% and 17.8% as of year-end 2020, respectively).
-The difference between our TCE ratio and the CET1 ratio mainly stems from the deduction of the expected dividend payment from regulatory capital, which is only reflected in our TCE calculation once the dividend has been paid2.
-The decline in the bank's regulatory capital ratios during the first half of 2021 was driven by a 4.3% increase in RWA mainly because the bank selectively increased its tradefinance activities and committed to taking part in a rights offering by the central mortgage-bond institution of Swiss cantonal banks (Pfandbriefzentrale).
-For the remainder of 2021 and beyond, we expect BCV to maintain its strong capital adequacy ratios and thus a significant buffer over and above its announced 13.0% long-term minimum CET1 capital ratio target.
+TCE as a percentage of RWA stood at 18.9% as of 31 December 2021 (19.4% as of year-end 2020), while the bank's regulatory Common Equity Tier 1 (CET1) and total capital ratios reached 17.2% and 17.3%, respectively (17.7% and 17.8% as of year-end 2020, respectively).
+The difference between our TCE ratio and the CET1 ratio mainly stems from the deduction of the expected dividend payment from regulatory capital, which is only reflected in our TCE calculation once the dividend has been paid.
+The decline in the bank's regulatory capital ratios during 2021 was driven by a 4.5% increase in RWA mainly because the bank selectively increased its trade-finance activities and committed to taking part in a rights offering by the central mortgage-bond institution of Swiss cantonal banks (Pfandbriefzentrale).
+For 2022 and beyond, we expect BCV to maintain its strong capital adequacy ratios and keep a significant buffer over and above its announced 13.0% long-term minimum CET1 capital ratio target.
 Nonetheless, given the bank's commitment to high dividend payouts, RWA might grow faster than capital in the medium term.
-As a result, our TCE ratio might decline from the current level, but should stay well above 16.0%, which is commensurate with an aa2 Capital score.
+As a result, our TCE ratio might decline from the current level, but should stay well above 16.0%, commensurate with the assigned aa2 Capital score.

 BCV's capital requirements stand at 8.8% and 13.0% on a CET1 and total capital ratio basis, respectively.
 As a Category 3 institution, according to the FINMA definition, these requirements include the minimum and buffer requirements of 7.8% and 12.0% for CET1 and total capital, respectively, as well as a 1.0% Pillar 2 add-on that FINMA requires since January 2016 to take into account the bank's elevated interest rate risk exposure in the ultralow yield environment.
-No longer included in these requirements is the countercyclical buffer requirement for residential mortgage exposures, which was revoked by the Swiss National Bank (SNB) and FINMA in March 2020 and which had previously resulted in a 0.8% add-on for BCV in 2019.
+No longer included in these requirements is the countercyclical capital buffer (CCyB) requirement for residential mortgage exposures, which was revoked by the Swiss National Bank (SNB) and FINMA in March 2020 and which had previously resulted in a 0.8% add-on for BCV in 2019.
+In September 2022, the CCyB will be reinstated at 2.5% of banks' RWA backed by domestic residential real estate, which will increase BCV's capital requirements by about one percentage point again.

-Although BCV utilizes an internal ratings-based approach to compute credit-risk RWA, the bank's 5.6% regulatory leverage ratio as of 30 June 2021 indicates that the chosen model approach is conservative, not pushing risk weights to an excessively low level, which is reflected in the bank's risk density (RWA over tangible assets) of 34.5% as of the same date.
+Although BCV utilizes an internal ratings-based approach to compute credit-risk RWA, the bank's 5.6% regulatory leverage ratio as of 31 December 2021 indicates that the chosen model approach is conservative, not pushing risk weights to an excessively low level, which is reflected in the bank's risk density (RWA over tangible assets) of 34.4% as of the same date.